Wai Hon's Blog

 set -as terminal-overrides ",xterm-256color:RGB"

-Tip: Use this script to test the true color.
+Tip: Use this script to test for true color support.

 Copy Text to Native Clipboard (OSC 52)

-In the Emacs config, install the Clipetty package to sends text that you kill in Emacs to the native clipboard.
+In the Emacs config, install the Clipetty package, which sends text that you kill in Emacs to the native clipboard.

 ;; init.el